mtango99/mtango99.github.io/index.md

 ## Welcome!

-My name is Madeleine Tango and I am a Middlebury College student, graduating in February 2022.
+My name is Madeleine Tango and I am recent graduate from Middlebury College student, having graduated in February 2022.
-I am completing a degree in Conservation Biology (joint major between Environmental Studies and Biology) with a minor in Geography.
+I completed a degree in Conservation Biology (joint major between Environmental Studies and Biology) with a minor in Geography.

 I am interested in bringing interdisciplinary solutions to environmental and social issues using foundations in conservation biology, geography, and political ecology.
 I hope to put my skills in GIS and remote sensing to use to fight for a more equitable and biodiverse world in a context where I am always able to learn and develop new skills.